 WomenShelter was originally funded by CEDA, a federal grant program.
 Staffed by a dedicated group of women, many survivors of domestic violence themselves, WSLB was a safe haven for women and their children.
 There were no offices or outreach center then.
 In fact, the staff worked from TV trays in the house’s living room.

-In 1984, WomenShelter moved into a new building, which continues to serve as the agency’s 8-bedroom, 29-bed emergency shelter.
-A new emergency shelter is under construction, and slated to open in early 2018.
+In 1984, WomenShelter moved into a new building, which continues to serve as the agency’s 8-bedroom, 29-bed supportive housing facility.
+A new supportive housing facility is under construction, and slated to open in early 2018.

 During the ‘80s and ‘90s, WomenShelter began offering individual counseling, group counseling and other support groups in community centers, including Houghton Park in North Long Beach and St. Mary Medical Center in downtown Long Beach.
 There was a need for permanent offices for outreach and administration, but resources weren’t available, so the agency continued serving the community in collaboration with other organizations such as the YWCA of Long Beach.